mhdbashar/MADE-for-ASD/README.md

 # MADE-for-ASD: A Multi-Atlas Deep Ensemble Network for Detecting Autism Spectrum Disorder

-This repository contains codes of our above titled paper, published in the "Computers in Biology and Medicine" journal. **Codes were primarily developed by [Xuehan Liu](https://github.com/lxhwww)**.
+This repository contains the code of our above-titled paper, published in the "Computers in Biology and Medicine" journal. **Codes were primarily developed by [Xuehan Liu](https://github.com/lxhwww)**.

 Paper link: [[ScienceDirect](https://doi.org/10.1016/j.compbiomed.2024.109083)] [[arXiv](https://arxiv.org/abs/2407.07076)] [[PDF](https://hasan-rakibul.github.io/pdfs/liu2024made.pdf)]

 **Author**: Xuehan Liu*, Md Rakibul Hasan*, Tom Gedeon and Md Zakir Hossain <br>
 (*Equal contribution)

 **Abstract:** In response to the global need for efficient early diagnosis of Autism Spectrum Disorder (ASD), we aim to bridge the gap between traditional, time-consuming diagnostic methods and potential automated solutions.
 To this end, we propose a multi-atlas deep ensemble network, **MADE-for-ASD**, that integrates multiple atlases of the brain's functional magnetic resonance imaging (fMRI) data through a weighted deep ensemble network.
 We further integrate demographic information into the prediction workflow, which enhances ASD detection accuracy and offers a more holistic perspective on patient profiling.
 We experiment with the well-known publicly available Autism Brain Imaging Data Exchange (ABIDE), consisting of resting state fMRI data from 17 different laboratories around the globe.
 Our proposed system achieves an accuracy of 75.2% on the whole dataset and 96.40% on a subset – both surpassing the reported ASD detection performances in the literature.
 The proposed system can potentially pave the way for more cost-effective, efficient and scalable strategies in ASD diagnosis.

-Codes and evaluations are publicly available at https://github.com/hasan-rakibul/MADE-for-ASD.
+**Disclaimer:** While we have made every effort to ensure the completeness of this codebase, some components (implementation of k-fold cross-validation and weighted voting mechanism) are missing.
+We, the co-authors, have actively tried to contact the first author, [Xuehan Liu](https://github.com/lxhwww), to obtain the most up-to-date version of the code once we detected the issue.
+Unfortunately, our efforts were unsuccessful, as her university email is no longer active following her graduation.
+We will promptly update this repository should we receive any further information.
+To get the missing bits, we recommend reaching out to her directly if possible in any way.

 ## Environment Setup